Unit XI. Healing

 wisdom often represented by the vajra or thunderbolt because of its power

 and indestructibility.
-Prajna cuts through all non-essentials and drives
+Prajna cuts through all non-essentials and

-everything.
-The highest wisdom is non-duality which is what we aim for.
+essence of everything.
+The highest wisdom is non-duality which is

-Non-duality is the transcendent, ultimate truth just as it is.
-“The
+what we aim for.
+Non-duality is the transcendent, ultimate truth just

-realization of the ultimate truth is always there.
-He who achieves such
+as it is.
+“The realization of the ultimate truth is always there.

-realization is a Buddha” (Holmes, p.
+He who achieves such realization is a Buddha” (Holmes, p.
 63).

 Exercise: Paramitas